tahaTaha0275/eazy-train/README.md

 - **Train Search:** Find available trains based on origin, destination, and travel dates.
 - **Reservation System:** Book seats and manage your reservations with ease.
 - **User Authentication:** Secure login and registration for users.
-- **Admin Dashboard:** Manage train schedules, monitor bookings, and oversee system operations.
+- **Admin Dashboard:** Manage train schedules, monitor bookings, and oversee system operations.

 ## Technologies Used